Donation Spotlight - 1916 Carden Cyclecar

 Half motorcycle, half car, all fun.

-In the early 20th century engine driven vehicles were a luxury.
-Cars were expensive and mostly reserved for the wealthy and the upper class, while motorcycles were loud, messy and impractical for long-distance travel.
+In the early 20th century, engine-driven vehicles were a luxury.
+Cars were expensive and mostly reserved for the wealthy and the upper classes, while motorcycles were loud, messy and impractical for long-distance travel.
 There was really no such thing as an “economy car,” or a car for the everyman.
-To fill the gap between luxurious automobiles and rugged motorcycles the cyclecar was invented as a compromise between the two in both price and practicality.
-Cyclecars were small, lightweight cars powered by small displacement engines, often from motorcycles.
+To fill the gap between luxurious automobiles and rugged motorcycles, the cyclecar was invented as a compromise between the two in both price and practicality.
+Cyclecars were lightweight cars powered by small displacement engines, often from motorcycles.
 They were little more than soap box cars with an engine strapped on, but their affordability and practicality made them the best option for many.
-As the Ford Model T’s numbers grew and competitors began selling presenting other affordable options, the pedal car lost its appeal and by the early 1920s was all but gone from the market.
-For just a brief moment the pedal car had its moment in automotive history, but these often-forgotten cars live on at the Petersen.
+As the Ford Model T’s numbers grew and competitors began selling presenting other affordable options, the cyclecar lost its appeal, and by the early 1920s they were all but gone from the market.
+For just a brief moment the cyclecar had its moment in automotive history, but these often-forgotten cars live on at the Petersen.

-This little Cyclecar was generously donated to the museum by Dr. Edward Carden.
-You wouldn’t want to take the little yellow car on the freeway, but it can be safely enjoyed on display in the Petersen Automotive Museum’s newly refurbished vault, now spanning an entire city block.
-The vault houses hundreds of the rarest and most important automobiles (and even a few horse-drawn carriages, sans horses) built from across the decades of automotive history.
-See some of the greatest Ferraris, Bugattis and Rolls-Royces ever crafted alongside this little 1916 Carden Cyclecar.
+This cyclecar was generously donated to the museum by Dr. Edward Carden.
+You wouldn’t want to take it on the freeway, but it can be safely enjoyed on display in the Petersen Automotive Museum’s newly refurbished vault, now spanning an entire city block.
+The vault houses hundreds of the rarest and most important automobiles (and even a horse-drawn carriage, sans horse) built across the decades of automotive history.